DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 2. The **Data** field as it exists when unencrypted; the compressed data.

 ### Text-based passwords
-In order to derive the AES key, the UTF-8 encoding of a text-based password must be converted using the [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) algorithm using an HMAC with specified hash function, with at least 9001 iterations and an output length equal to that of the key.
+In order to derive the binary key, the UTF-8 encoding of a text-based password must be converted using the [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) algorithm, using an HMAC with specified hash function, with at least 9001 iterations, and with an output length equal to that of the key.

 9001 is chosen because it wastes a hundred or so milliseconds on a modern machine.
 This number is intended to increase as computers become more powerful; therefore, a DieFledermaus encoder should set this to a higher value as time goes by.
 At the time of this writing, however, 9001 is good enough, and an encoder should not use anything higher.

 Ensuring that the password is [sufficiently strong](https://en.wikipedia.org/wiki/Password_strength) is beyond the scope of this document.
 That said, an encoder must require a minimum length of 1 byte; you've got to have *some* standards.

 ### Padding
-AES is a **block cipher**, which divides the data in to *blocks* of a certain size (128 bits in the case of AES, or 16 bytes).
+AES, Twofish, and Threefish are [block ciphers](https://en.wikipedia.org/wiki/Block_cipher), which means that they divide the data in to *blocks* of a certain size (128 bits in the case of AES and Twofish, or 16 bytes; and with a block size equal to the key size, in the case of Threefish, equal to 32, 64, and 128 bytes).
 The plaintext must be [padded](https://en.wikipedia.org/wiki/Padding_%28cryptography%29) using the PKCS7 algorithm, and the padding must be added *after* the HMAC is computed.
-If the length of the compressed plaintext is not a multiple of 16, it must be padded with enough bytes to make it a multiple of 16; the value of each padding byte is equal to the total number of bytes which were added.
-For example, if the original length is 50 bytes, 14 bytes are added to make a total of 64, and each byte has a value of `0x0e` (14 decimal).
+If the length of the compressed plaintext is not a multiple of the block size, it must be padded with enough bytes to make it a multiple of the block size; the value of each padding byte is equal to the total number of bytes which were added.

+For example, in the case of AES: the original length is 50 bytes.
+14 bytes are added to make a total of 64, and each byte has a value of `0x0e` (14 decimal).

 If the original value *is* a multiple of 16, then an extra block of 16 bytes must be added to the plaintext, each with a value of `0x10` (16 decimal).
 In short, extra bytes of padding must always be added to the encrypted value.
 The number of padding bytes must not exceed the size of a single block.

 If the decrypted value has invalid padding (i.e. the last two bytes in the last block are `6f 02`), this probably means that the key or password is invalid.
 However, there is effectively a 1 in 256 chance that an incorrect key will transform the last byte in the stream into `0x01`, which is technically valid padding; therefore, the decrypted value must still be compared against the transmitted HMAC after the padding is removed.